 - An average of 1.5 million Instagram posts mention the top 50 brands

 With so much opportunity for great brand awareness, you’ll want your Instagram photos to stand out from the crowd.
+Further incentive is provided by the fact that Instagram will be rolling out its Instagram Shopping feature for eligible BigCommerce businesses starting in Q2 2017, which allows viewers to find and buy the products they want directly from Instagram.
 Below are a few strategic steps to take photos that will help you increase your followers, boost audience engagement, and ramp up selling power.

 For more tips check out CPC Strategy’s list of Shoppable Instagram Best Practices.